sebsto/amplify-android-getting-started/05_add_api_database.md

 To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.

-When you run the application, you see the "Add Note" button appear when user signs in and disappear when user sign out.
+When you run the application, you will see the "Add Note" button appear when user signs in and disappear when user sign out.
 You can now add a note.

-## Add a Swipe to Delete Behavior
+## Add a Swipe-to-Delete Behavior

 The swipe-to-delete behavior can be added by adding a touch handler to the list of Note.
 The touch handler is in charge of drawing the red background, the delete icon, and to call the `Backend.delete()` method when the touch is release.